shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mother held her breath, looking up at her.

-After dusting it off, Ersatzica flipped the wolfskin around her shoulders and slipped the scalp over her head like a hood.
-Monassus reached out across her body, lending her his wolf face, his wolf fur pattern, and his wolf claws.
+After dusting it off, Ersatzica flipped the wolfskin around her shoulders and slipped the scalp over her head like a hood. *For Mudrich, for Mother, for Wryonin, for… Lemilay, and for my wolf pack.* Monassus reached out across her body, lending her his wolf face, his wolf fur, and his wolf claws.

 “I’m a wolf.”

 Mother got up, licked her on the forehead, and hugged her.
 “I love you, my pup.”
 Her tail wagged as a tear fell from her eye.